Reading Force is a registered charity (No. 1159890) and warmly welcomes help and support

-Chelford House Christian Fellowship Trust - have been supporting Reading Force through 2016 and 2017 with a grant to buy books for Service families.
+Chelford House Christian Fellowship Trust - have been supporting Reading Force since 2016 with a grant to buy books for Service families.

 “We are keen to support Reading Force because of our appreciation for the Armed Forces, love of books and reading, and appreciation for good print!
 We only contribute to charities that we trust 100%, and that certainly applies to Reading Force.”

 KU has supported Reading Force since its start.
 The Department of Academic Development and the Faculty of Business and Law have awarded funds throughout the project.
 Research on Reading Force has been included as a KU practice as research Impact Case Study and associated papers presented at several academic conferences.